mildrenben/nimbledex/readme.md

 ### Known bugs

-- Multiple types of EVs doesn’t look good and sometime overlaps other info, see Deoxys.
+- ~~Multiple types of EVs doesn’t look good and sometime overlaps other info, see Deoxys~~.

 - When getting machine moves for a mon, check to see if it’s a transferable only machine learn, see Munchlax comments below.

 - iOS <9 styling, -webkit- needs adding for certain things.
 Autoprefixer might need altering.

+- ~~Dropdown spelling errors: dragalge, vivillion, avalugg, bergmite, spritzee, slurpuff~~

+- Feebas random number in evolution box

+- Noctowl learning Dream Eater at lvl 1 and 67

 ### Future features

 - Shiny sprites
 - Formes
 - Megas
-- Extra effects on moves
+- Extra effects on moves, including how many mons it hits in doubles
 - Moves pages
 - Capture areas
 - HTTPS
 - Switch to icon font
+- List of pokemon in order
+- Add egg moves from prevolutions
+- Add data for previous gens
+- Search bar improvements.
+Autofill the actual bar.
+Autocorrect misspellings
+- Large screens, use more space

 ## Explanation